tanglef/tanglef.github.io/_pages/projects.md

   overlay_color: "#000"
   overlay_filter: "0.5"
 intro:
   - excerpt: "These are some of the projects that I made.
+Some are from my PhD.
 Some were mandatory for my courses, others just for fun or in my curious mood."

 surgery: